Improved algebraic fibrings: Characterisations of the Sigma -invariant

 \section{Characterisations of the \texorpdfstring{$\Sigma$}{Sigma}-invariant}

-The invariants $\Sigma^n_R(G;M)$ are generalisations of the classical Bieri--Neumann--Strebel invariant \cite{BNSinv87} and its higher-dimensional analogues \cite{BieriRenzValutations}.
+We introduce the invariants $\Sigma^n_R(G;M)$, which are generalisations of the classical Bieri--Neumann--Strebel invariant \cite{BNSinv87} and its higher dimensional analogues \cite{BieriRenzValutations}.
 The only difference is that we work over a general ring $R$, while the higher BNS invariants are defined over $\Z$.

 Let $G$ be a group.
-We declare two characters $\chi,\chi' \colon G \to \R$ to be \textit{equivalent} if $\chi = \alpha \cdot \chi'$ for some $\alpha > 0$ and let $S(G)$ denote the set of equivalence classes of nonzero characters.
+We declare two characters $\chi,\chi' \colon G \rightarrow \R$ to be \textit{equivalent} if $\chi = \alpha \cdot \chi'$ for some $\alpha > 0$ and let $S(G)$ denote the set of equivalence classes of nonzero characters.
 We call $S(G)$ the \textit{character sphere} of $G$, because it can be given the topology of a sphere when $G$ is finitely generated.

 \begin{defn}[$\Sigma$-invariants] Let $M$ be an $RG$-module.
 Then define

 where $G_\chi = \{ g \in G : \chi(g) \geqslant 0 \}$.
 Note that $G_\chi = G_{\chi'}$ if $[\chi] = [\chi']$, so $\Sigma^n_R(G;M)$ is well-defined. \end{defn}